 Once members of a suspect group were invited to our house and we

 overheard them plotting to kidnap King James.
 The kidnapping was

 I recall that we only used these on the average of about once a year and they just gathered spider webs usually.
 Normally it was a betrayal of trust to use them unless it involved treason.
-We designed Hatfield House not too after the Gunpowder Plot when we were desperate to build similar listening posts into a pre existing house so that we could gather evidence.
-We did not know whether or not we would need another house like that one one so we included the hidden passages.
+We designed Hatfield House not too long after the Gunpowder Plot.
+There we had been desperate to build similar listening posts into a pre existing house so that we could gather evidence.
+We did not know whether or not we would need another house like that one so we included the hidden passages.
 You can read a bit about the house we set up with hidden recesses for scribes to hide in and take notes from during the gunpowder plot here.

 (Also a ceiling in one of the rooms had listening holes.
 It was near what is now the winter dining room.)

 I read Robert Cecil's bio and a few things are in error.
 One attempts to establish Robert's corruption based on the fact that he could not have afforded to build Hatfield house.
 He had lots of money.
 It was old money and it was his and mine.
 His was inherited from his father on up to his great grandfather who was made the Lord Treasurer of England 150 years earlier.
 He was made Lord Treasurer simply because he had made so much money that it was felt he did not need any more.
 Since he had shown impeccable honesty in obtaining his fortune and it was known that he could handle large amounts of money without being corrupted England gave him the job.
 That is all there was too it.
 By the time the money got down to us Robert was one of the richest men in England.
 That's where some of the money came from.